-Funded by the students of the University of Wisconsin-Eau Claire, the Summer Events series is coordinated by the Activities, Involvement and Leadership office.
+Funded by the students of the University of Wisconsin-Eau Claire, the Summer Events series is presented by the Activities, Involvement and Leadership office.
 All events are free and open to the public.